 Color Combinations from Hell – Death Sentence for Your Designs

 People are visual, so when they see a badly designed website they just run away.
-They won’t look for your ‘Buy Now’ or ‘Sign Up’ buttons because there is somebody with more user-friendly website waiting for them somewhere on the web.
+They won’t look for your ‘Buy Now’ or ‘Sign Up’ buttons because there is somebody with a more user-friendly website waiting for them somewhere on the web.
 You have a lot of competitors, so don’t reduce your chances to generate conversions.
 For instance, when you create an online class or a webinar, think well of the structure and design or address professionals in the sphere, who will make it visually correct and attractive, like Webinar Care.

 Most of the bad web design examples from this post were created long ago.
 Nobody cares about their redesign and they just exist.
-Meanwhile there are relatively new websites that were designed by some “professionals” who appear to have eyes at the back of their heads.
-Of course some designs below are hands-down ugly, some are better – still, all of them could have been made with more insightful colors approach.
-It’s very strange to see these sites because nowadays most people have an unlimited access to the web where they can learn everything (and the color theory too).
+Meanwhile, there are relatively new websites that were designed by some “professionals” who appear to have eyes at the back of their heads.
+Of course, some designs below are hands-down ugly, some are better – still, all of them could have been made with a more insightful colors approach.
+It’s very strange to see these sites because nowadays most people have unlimited access to the web where they can learn everything (and the color theory too).

-So after analyzing some fatal color combinations of the worst web designs we came to the conclusion that we have to warn you against using these combinations, especially if you are involved in web design industry as ecommerce web designers.
+So after analyzing some fatal color combinations of the worst web designs we came to the conclusion that we have to warn you against using these combinations, especially if you are involved in the web design industry as eCommerce web designer.

 Shades of Green, White and Yellow on a Green Background